MicrosoftDocs/query-docs/query-languages/dax/lookupvalue-function-dax.md

 ## Remarks

-- If there is a relationship between the result and search tables, in most cases, using [RELATED](related-function-dax.md) function instead of LOOKUPVALUE is more efficient.
+- If there is a relationship between the result and search tables, in most cases, using [RELATED](related-function-dax.md) function instead of LOOKUPVALUE is more efficient and provides better performance.

 - The **search_value** and **alternateResult** parameters are evaluated before the function iterates through the rows of the search table.